Role of orbital selectivity on crystal structures and electronic states in BiMnO$_3$ and LaMnO$_3$ perovskites

 Mott transition and the Jahn-Teller distortion in LaMnO$_3$ has been previously studied by Dynamical Mean Field Method using the minimal Hubbard model for the $e_g$ electron, while the $t_{2g}$ electrons were treated semi-classically, as a classical spin $S$ with random orientation.~\cite{Pavarini,Leonov} In this approach the effect of covalency is ignored, which was shown by X-ray absorption (XAS) to be important for interpretation of the XAS data~\cite{Xray2m}.
 Nevertheless, the metal-insulator transition was well captured by this minimal model approach~\cite{Pavarini,Leonov}.
 In Ref.~\onlinecite{Pavarini} the transition temperature to disordered state was somewhat underestimated, because the feedback effect of electronic correlations on crystal structure was ignored.
 This was partially corrected in Ref.~\onlinecite{Leonov} by allowing JT distortion, although the full structural relaxation was not attempted.
 Nevertheless much better estimate for the transition temperature was reported, despited the fact that the electronic entropy was ignored in the calculation of energy.
 On the other hand, the complex phase diagram of BiMnO$_3$ has not been theoretically addressed before.

 To understand the unusal Mott transition coupled with the partial orbital order from first principles, we use DFT+eDMFT method~\cite{webpage, JPSJ_Haule}.
 Here the downfolding to Hubbard-type models is avoided, and the dynamic correlations are added only to the very localized $3d$ orbitals, which are solution of the Schroedinger equation inside a sphere centered on Mn ion (radius 1.93 bohr).
-The double-counting between the DFT and DMFT correlations is treated within a nominal scheme ~\cite{exactDC}.
+The double-counting between the DFT and DMFT correlations is treated within a nominal scheme, where the double counting is given by U(n$_f^0$-$\frac{1}{2}$)-$\frac{J}{2}$(n$_f^0$-1), with n$_f^0$ being the nominal occupancy of the d orbital ~\cite{exactDC}.
 The Coulomb repulsion on these quasi-atomic orbitals used in this work has the Slater form in its fully rotational invariant form with its values estimated by constrained-eDMFT to be $U=10\,$eV, $J=1.18\,$eV.

 All crystal structures, except the high temperature orthorhombic structure of BiMnO$_3$, were experimentally determined~\cite{LaMnO3_CS_glp_PhysRevB.57.R3189,MM_CS_BiMnO3_glp_JACS,BiMnO3_HT_LP2_glp_B818645F}, and we checked that they agree very well with the theoretically determined optimized crystal structures (see online materials B to E).
 We note that the force in our approach is calculated from the derivative of the free energy, rather than total energy~\cite{Forces_DMFT_glp_PhysRevB.94.195146}, therefore it contains important effects of electronic entropy at finite temperature, which we find to be essential to describe orbitally disordered state in the orthorombic structure, with finite but small orthorhombic distortions.
 We also note that the high-temperature orthorombic BiMnO$_3$ crystal structure has not been determined before, and here is predicted for the first time (see online materials A).
 It would be desirable to confirm it experimentally.